xcixor/yummy_recipes/README.md

 		(myvenv) $ python manage.py test

 ## Deployment
-	The app will be hosted at heroku, a platform for developers to build run and test their application
+	The app is hosted at heroku, and you can access it through this [link](https://my-yummy.herokuapp.com/)

 ## Built with
 	Flask